-If you are using the power meter remotely, refer to the Agilent Technologies E4418B/4419B Programming Guide for remote operating details.
+If you are using the power meter remotely, refer to the Agilent $Technologies\ E4418B/4419B\ Programming\ Guide$ for remote operating details.

-The N8480 Series power sensors stated in this user's guide is refering to all sensors from the N8480 Series unless otherwise stated.
+The N8480 Series power sensors used in this user's guide is refering to all sensors from the N8480 Series unless otherwise stated.